 We are far more than our ancient temples and our dark past.

-There is something encouraging going on in Cambodia.
-In 1980, a mere nanosecond ago in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and the annihilation of its people by Pol Pot and the Khmer Rouge.
-Cambodia now welcomes millions of visitors a year, attracted by the many temples and the vivid and unique arts that it is creating.
+Something encouraging is going on in Cambodia.
+In 1980, a mere nanosecond in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and the annihilation of its people by Pol Pot and the Khmer Rouge.
+Cambodia now welcomes millions of visitors annually, attracted by the many temples and the vivid and unique arts it creates.

-Here, the agents of social reflection tend to be brave young people and those that bonded in their youth in the refugee camps who have become musicians, artists, historians, dancers, teachers, and leaders.
+Here, the agents of social reflection tend to be brave young people who bonded in their youth in the refugee camps and have become musicians, artists, historians, dancers, teachers, and leaders.
 They have been assisted and encouraged by many of the barangs (foreigners) who call Cambodia their home.

 “Art is not able to change the world, but art can show the future and the past.
 We had to come back and deal with identity.
 You can’t rebuild a country without rebuilding identity.” – Filmmaker Rithy Pahn, whose engrossing and mournful film about his family under the Khmer Rouge entitled The Missing Picture was nominated for an Oscar in 2015.

 History, heritage, and hindsight are powerful teachers.

 This is what our stories are about.
 Cambodia is magical, and it is reimagining itself.
 We will welcome you when you come.

 We hope you get excited.
 Despite all of our challenges, we are full of incredible energy and delight.

 We are certain you will fall in love with our people, food, entertainment, art, and culture.